 Every digital camera will have a sensor.
 This device is what captures and converts an optical image in the form of light to an electronic version (i.e. a digital image).

 There are different types of sensors but the two most common are CCD and CMOS.
-To make things even more complicated there is also a variety of image sensor sizes as well which will have an impact on the image captured.
+To make things even more complicated there is also a variety of image sensor sizes as well.

 The important thing to remember is that this is the heart of the camera and the most important element.
 So, make sure it doesn’t get damaged otherwise you’ll be looking at an expensive repair bill.